Partners Allied in Civic Engagement (PACE)

 All projects are accessible via public transportation or transportation will be provided.

 During the spring semester, PACE aims to recognize the service and civic engagement work being done by the Carnegie Mellon Community.
 Through this day we hope to increase the conversation around civic engagement involvement in our community and showcase the significant impact individuals and organizations are making in their community.
-Individuals are invited to wear a shirt representing their civic engagement experience, have their photo taken, and share their story of why they serve.
+Individuals are asked to wear a shirt representing their civic engagement experience, have their photo taken, and share their story of why they serve.

 The Office SLICE and/or PACE can coordinate individualized service opportunities that are customized for individuals or as a group.
 This is a great way for your group or team to come together and make an impact in our local community.